 - Use a babysitting agency.

 - Use an online list of babysitters, such as Care for Kids.

 Make sure you always screen babysitters you have never met before.

-The main things to look for are that the babysitter is someone you can trust and someone your child likes.
+The main things to look for are that the babysitter is someone you can trust and someone your child is comfortable with.
 It is also important that the babysitter is available for the hours you need them.

-For informal babysitters, it is up to you to decide if they are suitable.
-Things to consider include what experience they have, how they perform when you speak to them on the phone, and what they’re like when they meet your children.
+It is up to you to decide if the babysitter is suitable.
+Things to consider include what experience they have, and what they’re like when they meet your children.
+If you have more than one child, check if they have experience taking care of a number of children at once.
 Look for people who genuinely enjoy looking after children.